 With 40 years of experience, Greg concentrates on the representation of public agencies in a wide range of government law areas, including land use, elections, local taxation and development fees, telecommunications and community choice aggregation.
 Working for cities throughout California has given Greg a broad perspective and understanding of the legal needs of a wide range of communities.

 Work for Clients

-Greg serves as City Attorney for the Cities of Fairfield and Mill Valley, as Town Attorney for the Town of Ross, and as General Counsel for the Marin Telecommunications Agency, the San Francisquito Creek Joint Powers Authority, the Silicon Valley Clean Energy Authority, and the California Statewide Communities Development Authority.
+Greg serves as City Attorney for the Cities of Fairfield and Mill Valley, as General Counsel for the Marin Telecommunications Agency, the San Francisquito Creek Joint Powers Authority, the Silicon Valley Clean Energy Authority, and the California Statewide Communities Development Authority.
 He also serves as Special Counsel to Marin Clean Energy.
 He previously served as City Attorney for the Cities of Agoura Hills, Beverly Hills, and Seal Beach.

 Greg has spent his entire legal career at RWG since he was a summer associate in the summer of 1976.
 He has served on many firm committees, including the Management Committee.
 Greg was the chair of the Management Committee for four years before he opened the firm’s San Francisco office in 1997.
 He continues to be the managing shareholder of the San Francisco office.

 President, League of California Cities City Attorneys Department (2016-2017)

 Member, California City Management Foundation Board of Trustees (2010-2018)

 Member, Urban Land Institute